-Please note that you may finish with your exams earlier than December 20.
-However, the final exam schedule is not set until week 10 of the semester, so there is no way to know until then whether you can leave earlier or not.
+You may finish with your exams earlier than May 13.
+However, the final exam schedule is not set until four to six weeks before the end of the semester, so there is no way to know until then whether you can leave earlier or not.